gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 General questions may be about your motivations, transferrable skills and personal qualities.
 Some may be tricky and quite unpredictable.
-Luckily, a couple of them are quite common:
+Luckily, a couple of them are quite common.
+For example:

-- For example, _why you want to change jobs_.
+- _why you want to change jobs_.
 My recommendation is be honest and explain your motivation in a way that it is clear how your motivation benefits the company.
-- Another question you have to expect is _why this specific company_.
+- Another question you may expect: _why this specific company_.
 Prepare to explain why you are interested in this specific company and how their line of work and values align with yours.

 It helpful to know your values and interests to motivate these answers.
 As an example to help you identify your values, I put below different categories of values / interests.
 You may use the results as guide for navigating the interview: